FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ## Retrieving more information about the authenticated user

 Since we have the access token, and have stored it securely, we can now get user data from FusionAuth.
+Of course, you could also use the access token to call other services or APIs.

-Create a new function called `getUser`.
+To retrieve user information, create a new function called `getUser` in the `App.js` file.
 In it, we'll construct a URL and retrieve the access token from our storage, then we'll make a call to a standard endpoint to get user information.
 The code then stores the response data.

 ```javascript
 //...